torproject/onionbalance/docs/v2/in-depth.rst

 .. _in_depth_v2:

-OnionBalance In-depth Tutorial (v2)
+Onionbalance In-depth Tutorial (v2)
 ===================================

-This is a step-by-step tutorial to help you configure OnionBalance for v2 onions.
+This is a step-by-step tutorial to help you configure Onionbalance for v2 onions.

-OnionBalance implements `round-robin` like load balancing on top of Tor onion services.
-A typical OnionBalance deployment will incorporate one management servers and multiple backend application servers.
+Onionbalance implements `round-robin` like load balancing on top of Tor onion services.
+A typical Onionbalance deployment will incorporate one management servers and multiple backend application servers.

 .. note ::